Blog -

 Make sure you copy these keys to a safe location because you’ll need them in the next step and Gravity Forms won’t show them again.
 If you accidentally lose them, you can just create a new key – so don’t worry!

-Finally, make sure to click the Update button at the bottom of the settings area to save your changes.
+Finally, make sure to click Update at the bottom of the settings area to save your changes.
 You can then embed and publish the form on a page or post on your website.

 For further information on this process and setting up the Zapier Add-On, check out this article in the Gravity Forms documentation.

-3. Create a New Pipedrive WordPress Integration Zap at Zapier
+3. Create a new Pipedrive WordPress integration Zap at Zapier

 Now, you’ll do most of the rest of the work from the Zapier interface.